tomaszek87/WelcomeTutorial/README.md

 # Welcome pager

-Wlecome screen in app containing pager with main features in app.
-Background of fragments is dynamically changing as you swipe pager.
+Welcome screen in app containing pager with information about main features in app.
+Background of fragments are dynamically changing as you swipe pager.

 ![alt tag](https://github.com/tomaszek87/WelcomeTutorial/blob/master/welcome.gif)